Families of California wildfire victims slam PG&E for crimes

 “I can assure you, to many of the seniors, the music died with my father,” Skye Sedwick said.

-In a show of contrition, PG&E CEO Bill Johnson appeared in court to enter guilty pleas to each count Tuesday while looking a photos of each wildfire victim.
+In a show of contrition, PG&E CEO Bill Johnson appeared in court to enter guilty pleas to each count Tuesday while looking at photos of each wildfire victim.

 “I wish there were some way to take back what happened or take away the pain of those who’ve suffered.
 But I know there’s not,” said Johnson, who was not CEO at the time of the 2018 fire and will step down June 30.